 While you can certainly apply antiquing wax with a lint-free soft cotton cloth, a special paintbrush for furniture wax makes the process much easier.
 The bristles of furniture wax brushes help with the process of getting dark wax color into the crevices and grooves of painted furniture, ensuring an even application.
 For tighter areas, consider using a smaller chip brush to achieve excellent coverage.

 4. Mix Waxes for Customized Antiquing

 If you can’t find the hue you want among the Real Milk Paint Co.’s range of furniture waxes, consider mixing your own using colors that almost suit your painted furniture.
 For example, use white or gray waxes to tone down black or dark wax colors, or add a darker shade to clear furniture wax to get a soft, subtle tint that works for your home décor.

 5. Focus Antiquing Wax on the Details

 While it might be tempting to cover your entire piece with distressing furniture wax, you want to focus your attention on the details.
 Concave areas with carvings provide the best opportunities for antiquing since those are the places time weathers the most, leaving recessed areas darker to capture natural shadows.

 6. Fix Mistakes with Clear Wax

 Even if you’re using dark distressing wax to antique your painted wood furniture, clear wax can come in handy as you work.
 This is because clear wax applied over dark wax pulls up the first layer so you can correct mistakes as you go with minimal effort.
 Simply apply the clear wax over the area you darkened too much, wipe away the color and then start again.

-Completing furniture makeovers or furniture refinishing with paste wax from the Real Milk Paint Co. usually proves a quick, simple process, and knowing some tips and tricks to help the process along boosts your confidence.
+Completing furniture makeovers or furniture refinishing with the best wood wax from the Real Milk Paint Co. usually proves a quick, simple process, and knowing some tips and tricks to help the process along boosts your confidence.
 No matter if you’re refinishing your kitchen cabinets, redoing an old dresser with chalk paint or upcycling a garage sale cabinet you got for a song, using dark wax to antique the piece of furniture brings visual interest and unique style to your home décor.